The 10 Easiest Ways to Get Rid of Pet Odor

 My furbaby’s bed reeks.
 What’s the best way to clean it?

 Unless you have a non-shedding pet, fur is probably covering most of the surface, and that’s one of the culprits for the stink, says Jennifer Gregory, brand manager of Molly Maid, a Neighborly company.
 When your cat or dog perspires, the scent is emitted through the fur so it’s essential to vacuum it up before laundering.
 (Plus, hair sticks to wet clothing and the inside of your washing machine.)
 The Humane Society recommends adding a one-pound box of baking soda to your regular detergent for pet odor removal.
 Air dry if possible to avoid shrinkage.
 If it still smells, wash again with an enzymatic cleaner to break down pet-waste odors.
 Tempted to let your kitty sleep in bed with you?
 Find out all the reasons you shouldn’t sleep with your cat.

 My sofa smells like a dirty dog.
 How can I freshen it up?

 Those snuggle times on the sofa with your furbaby are the highlight of your day, but every so often that funky smell is too strong to dismiss.
 Like with pet bed cleanup, you’ll need to vacuum the furniture first.
 Next, Gregory suggests sprinkling the area with baking soda.
 “It’s generally safe to use, but test a hidden spot first.
 Let it sit for 20 to 30 minutes then vacuum.”
-Baking soda is a natural wonder when it comes to cleaning but you should never use baking soda to clean these surfaces.
+Add one of these pet hair removers that really work for good measure.